-When compressed is expanded through a spray gun, air cools down and the vapour condenses into liquid.
+When compressed air is expanded through a spray gun, the air cools down and the vapor condenses into a liquid.
 The bulk liquids created by the expansion of compressed air through an orifice or a control valve can lead to major problems.
 As an example, when it mixes with paint in a spray gun it ruins the paint job.
 In the case of blast media it creates clogs in hoses and nozzles.

 Humidity and Water Vapours

 Water vapor is the gaseous form of water.
 The higher the temperature of the compressed air, the more water vapor it can contain.
 As a rule of thumb, every 20 degrees of temperature increase approximately doubles the moisture content of your compressed air.

 When the hot saturated compressed air cools down, the water vapor condenses into liquid water.
 Condensed liquid water leads to water aerosol, an emulsification of water and air.